nickian/mautic-whitelabeler/README.md

 	* Avoid uploading large images (i.e., "large" in terms of dimensions ~ > 1500px might be too large).
 	* `imagecreatefrompng` function can exceed PHP's memory limit and fail while trying to process and resize large images.
 6. Specify a favicon.
 If you don't have a .ico file, one will be created.
 If you don't specify a file, a favicon will be generated from your login logo file.
+7. Make sure to REMOVE or MOVE this directory so it's not publicly accessible once you're done using it.